-Since our work on the stabilization of the First Unitarian Church in ABQ's Mural, we have had the opportunity to delve into more about Alexander Girard's work and influence in New Mexico, including his extant sites, as well as his connections to John Gaw Meem and Georgia O'Keeffe.
+Since our work on the stabilization of the First Unitarian Church in ABQ's Alexander Girard Mural, and our current work at St Johns College, we have had the opportunity to delve into more about Girard's work and influence in New Mexico, including his extant sites, as well as his connections to John Gaw Meem and Georgia O'Keeffe.

 Unitarian Church of Albuquerque